fcambus/spleen/README.md

 from the BDF files, using [bdf2sfd][22].
 Each font has a different name, allowing them to be installed alongside.

+Please note that OTF versions should be used as last resort, always prefer bitmap versions if they are supported on your platform.

 They should be used in the exact size specified below, with anti-aliasing disabled.